cube-drone/rt0/players-guide/src/player/skill_checks.md

 * The World is always a Critical Success
 * The Sun is always a Critical Success
 * The player's own Major Arcana card always triggers a Critical Success
-* If the Wheel of Fortune is drawn, the player flips a coin: A Heads triggers a Critical Success.

 On an Unlikely check, a Critical Success is just a success: nothing special happens, but it was unlikely that the player would have succeeded, so that alone is special.